 Pharmaceutical manufacturers rely on their own studies to set expiry dates.
 However, these studies usually run over a limited period only, and thus expiry dates are typically 2 to 3 years after opening a medication.
 Critics see this as very convenient for manufacturers.
 Medications are able to be introduced to the market quicker this way, as stability and potency testing must be completed before approval to it on the market.

 The published expiry date hence ensures full effectiveness.
 We need to keep in mind that no tests check potency and stability afterwards.
 So our medicines may only begin to lose potency many years after the stamped date (as approved by the FDA in the US or other approval agencies).

 So, does that mean I should return medications to a pharmacy once it has expired or may I still use it?
 In my role as a physician in a hospital or a practice, I would indeed have to dispose of such medications but at home, I use a common sense approach.
 We should be much more careful with the temperatures we currently have to endure.
 Warmth and humidity speed up the decay process.
 Maybe you need to move some of your medications from the bathroom cupboard into the fridge.

 We currently have no answers to the questions that arise from the necessity of drug expiration awareness: are drug manufacturers trying to keep our medicine cabinets be restocked?
 Or are they simply ensuring we receive exactly what we paid for?

-This entry was posted in Uncategorized and tagged expiry dates, medication, shelf-life extension program.
+This entry was posted in Blog and tagged expiry dates, medication, shelf-life extension program.
 Bookmark the permalink.